 The Remnant

-• A Powerful Identity: Wellspring taught that it represented God’s faithful “remnant” - a small group preserving the true gospel while most churches had drifted from biblical truth.
+A Powerful Identity: Wellspring teaches that it represents God’s faithful “remnant” - a small group preserving the true gospel while most churches have drifted from biblical truth.

 The Remnant in the Teaching of Wellspring